 The aim of this learning guide is to help you develop a critical understanding of the values, skills and methods associated with children’s participation.
 You will be encouraged to reflect upon and creatively apply the experiences of children and practitioners to new participatory contexts.

-There are six activities in this unit:
+There are six activities in this course:

 - Activity 1: Introductory reading on children’s participation (allow 6 hours)

 - Activity 2: Shared values for children's participation: access online participation standards (allow 1 hour)